microsoft/power-platform-terraform-quickstarts/quickstarts/201-D365-finance-environment/README.md

 <!-- This document is auto-generated.
 Do not edit directly.
 Make changes to README.md.tmpl instead. -->
 # D365 Finance Deployment (201 level)

 This Terraform module aims to provide a template for automating and standardizing the deployment and management of D365 Finance environments.
-It utilizes the deployment model outlined at https://learn.microsoft.com/en-us/power-platform/admin/unified-experience/finance-operations-apps-overview .
+It utilizes the deployment model outlined at: [Unified admin experience for finance and operations apps](https://learn.microsoft.com/power-platform/admin/unified-experience/finance-operations-apps-overview).

 ## Prerequisites

 - Service Principal or User Account with permissions configured as referenced in [this provider's user documentation](https://microsoft.github.io/terraform-provider-power-platform#authentication) .
 - A properly assigned D365 license (for example, a Dynamics 365 Finance or Dynamics 365 Supply Chain Management license).
-For more information on the new license requirements, see https://learn.microsoft.com/en-us/power-platform/admin/unified-experience/finance-operations-apps-overview#transition-from-an-environment-slot-purchasing-model-to-a-capacity-based-model .
+  For more information on the new license requirements, see: [Transition from an environment-slot purchasing model to a capacity-based model](https://learn.microsoft.com/power-platform/admin/unified-experience/finance-operations-apps-overview#transition-from-an-environment-slot-purchasing-model-to-a-capacity-based-model).
 - At least 1 gigabyte of available Operations and Dataverse database capacities

 ## Example Files

 The example files can be found in `examples/quickstarts/201-D365-finance-environment`

-## Terraform Version Constraints:
+## Terraform Version Constraints

-* `>= 1.5`
+- `>= 1.5`

-## Provider Requirements:
+## Provider Requirements

-* **powerplatform (`microsoft/power-platform`):** (any version)
+- **powerplatform (`microsoft/power-platform`):** (any version)

 ## Input Variables